Meisaka/trillek-client-ui/README.md

 ## Tests

-All tests are stored within `./tests`, they use [Jasmine][] for assertions and execution.
-You can run the tests by opening `./tests/index.html` in your browser.
+All tests are stored within `./specs`, they use [Jasmine][] for assertions and execution.
+You can run the tests with `grunt test` or as part of the default `grunt` build.

-Although the tests should run in any modern browser, the main one we need to worry about is Chrome / Chromium.
-This is because the game will render the UI using WebKit / Blink, the rendering engine used within Chrome.

 ## Building